liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 ncRef.rebind(path, href);
 ```

-From the above code, we can see that we use `orb` to get `NameService` itself from naming service daemon, and then we register our `HelloImpl` as `Hello` service.
-At last, we will start our service to listen for request:
+From the above code, we can see that we use `orb` to get `NameService` itself from naming service, and then we register our `HelloImpl` as `Hello` service.

+Thirdly, we start our service to listen to the client requests:

 ```
 System.out.println("Server started.
 Accepting requests...");